 To access the chapters just click on the menu located on the left side.

-To hide the navigation bar, just adjust the width of your browser.
+To hide the Table of Contents menu on the left, just adjust the width of your browser.
 Or zoom in with the keyboard combination:

 - Mac: